 Municipality Names

-The municipality names used in this chapter reflect the actual legal names of the entities.
-In the remaining chapters of the plan, the names have been truncated to more commonly used variations (where appropriate).
-For example, the 'Charter Township of Clinton' is referred to as 'Clinton Township' and the 'City of Fraser' is referred to as 'Fraser'.
+The municipality names used in this chapter reflect actual legal names.
+In following chapters of the plan, the names have been truncated to more common variations.
+For example, the 'Charter Township of Clinton' is referred to as 'Clinton Township'.